owlchester/kanka-docs/docs/source/features/aliases.md

 When adding a [mention](/features/mentions) to an entity through the alias, the alias's name is used to render the mention.

-## What happens to the campaign's aliases when it is no longer boosted?
+## What happens to the campaign's aliases when the campaign looses its premium status

-Should the campaign no longer be boosted, aliases won't work for both search and mentions.
-Boosting a campaign again will re-activate all the campaign's aliases.
+Should the campaign no longer benefit from premium features, aliases won't work for both search and mentions.
+Re-enabling premium features on the campaign will re-activate all the campaign's aliases.